Bernard Flexner

-Bernard Flexner (1865–1945), a New York lawyer, was a prominent member of the Zionist Organization of America.
+Bernard Flexner (February 24, 1865 – May 3, 1945) was a New York lawyer and a prominent member of the Zionist Organization of America.

+Early life

 Flexner was born in Louisville, Kentucky to a family that immigrated from Europe in the early 1860s.
+His father was Morris Flexner and his mother Esther Abraham.
+Among his siblings were Abraham Flexner, author of the Flexner Report on medical education in the United States and founder of the Institute for Advanced Study, and Simon Flexner, first director of the Rockefeller Institute.

+Education

 He studied law in the University of Louisville and the University of Virginia.

+Career

 He was admitted to the Kentucky bar in 1898.
 He practiced law until 1914, when he became active in public activity.
 He was chair of a Juvenile court board in Louisville and in 1917 participated in a Red cross delegation to Romania.
 He served as counsel for the Zionist delegation to the Paris Peace Conference (1918–1919) and in 1925 he was one of the founders of the Palestine Economic Corporation (PEC).
 He served as president of PEC until 1931 and afterwards was chairman of the director council of the PEC.

 He was one of the founders of the Council on Foreign Relations.

 His papers are held in the Seeley G. Mudd Manuscript Library at Princeton University.